rubyponnudurai/gitcourse/README.md

 2. Put into a bowl and mix.
 3. Scoop out flesh and destone avocado.
 4. Season with salt and peppper.

+##collaboratorsproject
+- ready for desert
+– more icecream
+- more coffee